Southeastern Iberian shrubs and woodlands

 The Southeastern Iberian shrubs and woodlands is a Mediterranean forests, woodlands, and scrub ecoregion in southwestern Europe.
-It lies southwestern coastal Spain, along the Mediterranean Sea.
+It lies in southeastern coastal Spain, along the Mediterranean Sea.

 Geography

 The ecoregion covers coastal low plains, hills, and badlands close to Spain's southeastern coast.

 The ecoregion's geology is complex, made up mostly of sedimentary rocks like marl, gypsum, limestone, conglomerate, sandstone and consolidated dunes, together with coastal outcrops of volcanic rock like Cabo de Gata.
 The region is geologically active, with faults, earthquakes, recently uplifted areas.

 The seashore includes both coastal dunes and lagoons and areas of rocky coast.

 The cities of Almería and Cartagena are in the ecoregion.

 Climate

-The ecoregion has a Mediterranean climate, with rainfall mostly in the winter months, and a yearly summer drought.
+The ecoregion has an arid climate and semi-arid climate, with rainfall mostly in the winter months, and sunshine mostly in the summer months.
 The ecoregion is hotter and drier than neighboring ecoregions, and known as 'thermo-Mediterranean'.
-Annual rainfall ranges from 200 to 250 mm.
+Annual rainfall ranges from 200 to 400 mm.
 Winters are mild, averaging 11–12º C. Summers are hot and dry.
 Drying winds like the Saharan sirocco are frequent.